 Name (also level) for the height of the liquid level in a wine bottle (although there is also a filling level in barrels or other wine containers).
 The distance between the lower cork end and the liquid level is ideally at least 10 to a maximum of 15 millimeters.
-Too much air (oxygen) causes unwanted oxidative processes and can aging of the wine.
+Too much air (oxygen) causes unwanted oxidative processes and can the aging accelerate the wine.
 Therefore, today with modern filling systems, the gap with inert gas refilled.
 In case of leaking, or defective cork it comes through evaporation (Evaporation) to the loss of fluid and ingress of oxygen from the outside.

-at Schlegel bottles or.
+at Schlegel bottles respectively.
 Burgundy bottles (long neck and slender shoulder) the filling level is described by the distance of the liquid level to the lower edge of the cork in centimeters.
 All distances below six centimeters are very good, distances of more than nine centimeters are critical.
-For Bordeaux bottles (short neck and wide shoulder) is considered to be unproblematic if the liquid level decreases at most until the beginning of the shoulder, that is, "high shoulder".
+For Bordeaux bottles (short neck and wide shoulder) is considered unproblematic if the liquid level decreases at most until the beginning of the shoulder, that is, "high shoulder".
 This is the place where the bottleneck begins to expand.
 The internationally valid English terms of fill level grades at Bordeaux bottles are:

 high fill (hf) = No visible fluid loss, condition after bottling,

-into neck (in) or base neck (bn) = slight fluid loss; the mirror is inside the neck of the bottle.
+into neck (in) or base neck (bn) = slight fluid loss; The mirror is inside the neck of the bottle.
 There is no problem to be expected.

 high shoulder (hs) or top shoulder (ts) = This level will come after about 20 years.
 The mirror is at the beginning of the shoulder.
 Still no problem.